gitpeblo/earthquake_CNN/docs/predictions.rst

 The following images show the post-earthquake stress distribution reconstructed at the building level, alongside the model prediction.
-The example refers to the same building shown in `:ref:data_section`.
+The example refers to the same building shown in :ref:`data_section`.

 .. raw:: html